arensb/ansible-truenas/README.md

 ## Contributing to this collection
 The best way to contribute a patch or feature is to create a pull request.

-The `plugins/modules/template` file provides a starting point for new modules.
+If you'd like to write your own module, the `extras/template` file provides a good starting point.

+The [HACKING][HACKING.md] file has some tips on how to get around.

 ## Documentation

 See [the online documentation](https://arensb.github.io/truenas/index.html).

+## Supported versions of Ansible
+- Tested with 2.10.8

 ## Changelog

 See [the user-friendly docs](https://arensb.github.io/truenas/CHANGELOG.html), or the latest [changelog.yaml](changelogs/changelog.yaml).